-Golden Acre cabbage is a hardy heirloom variety that is resistant to yellowing diseases and can be grone in USDA climates zones 3-12.
+Golden Acre cabbage is a hardy heirloom variety that is resistant to yellowing diseases and can be grown in USDA Hardiness Zones 3-12.

-It produces heads that 5-7 inches in diameter and can be harvsted 65 days after planting and can be sown directly into the dirt or started as seedlings.
+It produces heads that 5-7 inches in diameter and can be harvested 65 days after planting and can be sown directly into the dirt or started as seedlings.

 Brunswick is a longtime favorite that produces large, bright green heads.

-This heriloom is an extremely versatile variety that can be planted at any time throughout the season and needs 85-90 days to maturity to produce a six to nine pound head.
+This heirloom is an extremely versatile variety that can be planted at any time throughout the season and needs 85-90 days to mature and produce a six to nine pound head.

 The beauty with this cultivar is that it reaches maturity in just 60 days from planting.